robdmc/consecution/README.md

 items are visualized as a data stream that can be split apart, recombined, and transformed through a network of simple processing nodes arranged in an arbitrarily complex DAG.
 The advantage of this design are that:
 * Computations are more easily visualized making dependencies easy to understand, and systems easier to debug.
-* Nodes should be simple, small snippets of code designed to perform a single task with one input and one output.
+* Nodes are simple, small snippets of code designed to perform a single task with one input and one output.
 * Nodes can optionally access a global mutable-state object, but robust designs will minimize this interaction thereby forcing loose coupling across the code-base.
 * Complex logic can be achieved by either making the nodes themselves more complex, or by pushing that complexity into